bluefroguk1/empire-dump/content/Wiki/Magic Items/Weapons & Armour.md

 *Must be between 60” and 84” long
 *You must hold the weapon in both hands with at least 18” separating them *Can have a thrust-safe tip
 Any character with the Weapon Master skill may use a weapon between 60" and 84" long provided you hold the weapon in both hands at all times and keep at least 18 inches separation between your hands during combat.
-This means that you cannot fight by sliding the polearm back and forth through your hands so that your hands meet - your hands must stay 18 inches apart throughout.
+This means that you cannot [[Fight|fight]] by sliding the polearm back and forth through your hands so that your hands meet - your hands must stay 18 inches apart throughout.
 If the weapon has a thrust-safe tip then you may make thrusting strikes with it.
 ### Pike
 *Must be over 84” and up to 108” long